Accounting policies and procedures

 6.5.1 A provision is a liability of uncertain timing or amount.

-6.5.2 Provisions are recognised initially as current and non-current provisions in the account categories 206 and 256, based on the estimated time of settlement of the obligation.
+6.5.2 Provisions shall be recognised as current or non-current provisions in account categories 206 and 256, based on the estimated timing of settlement of the obligation..

-6.5.3 A provision is recognised based on the management’s estimates of the expenditure required to settle the obligation and the time the obligation should be settled.
+6.5.3 A provision shall be recognised based on management’s best estimate of the expenditure required to settle the obligation and the expected timing of settlement.

-6.5.4 When it is probable that a provision will be used within more than twelve months after the reporting date, it is measured at its discounted value unless the effect of discounting is immaterial.
+6.5.4 Where it is probable that a provision will be settled more than twelve months after the reporting date, it shall be measured at its present value unless the effect of discounting is immaterial..

 6.6 Borrowings

-6.6.1 All borrowings subject to interest or similar expense arisen as a result of financing activities are included in the balance sheet.
-Current loans are recognised in the account category 208 and non-current loans are recognised in the account category 258.
+6.6.1 All borrowings bearing interest or similar finance costs arising from financing activities shall be recognised in the balance sheet.
+Current loans shall be recognised in account category 208 and non-current loans in account category 258.

-6.6.2 A loan liability that is due to be settled within twelve months after the reporting date but which is refinanced into a non-current liability after the reporting date and before the financial statements are authorised for issue is classified as current.
-Liabilities which become payable on demand at the reporting date due to breach of the provisions of the loan contract are also classified as current.
+6.6.2 A loan liability that is due to be settled within twelve months after the reporting date but is refinanced as a non-current liability after the reporting date and before the financial statements are authorised for issue shall be classified as current.
+Liabilities that become payable on demand at the reporting date due to a breach of the provisions of the loan agreement shall also be classified as current.

-6.6.3 The classification of a lease agreement into finance or operating lease depends on the substance of the transaction rather than the legal form of the agreement.
+6.6.3 The classification of a lease as a finance lease or an operating lease shall be based on the substance of the transaction rather than the legal form of the agreement.

 • ownership of the asset is transferred to the lessee by the end of the lease term;

-• the lessee has an option to purchase the leased asset at a price that is expected to be sufficiently lower than its fair value at the date of realising the option and there is sufficient certainty at the inception of the lease that the lessee uses this option;
+• the lessee has an option to purchase the leased asset at a price expected to be sufficiently lower than its fair value at the date the option becomes exercisable, and it is reasonably certain at the inception of the lease that the option will be exercised;

-• at the inception of the lease, the present value of the minimum lease payments amounts to at least substantially (over 90%) all of the fair value of the leased asset;
+• at the inception of the lease, the present value of the minimum lease payments amounts to substantially all (over 90%) of the fair value of the leased asset;

-• the leased asset is of such specialised nature that only the lessee can use it without major modifications as a result of which the lease agreement is likely to be renewed so that it covers a major part of the asset’s economic life.
+• the leased asset is of such a specialised nature that only the lessee can use it without major modifications, as a result of which the lease agreement is likely to be renewed to cover a major part of the asset’s economic life.

-Pursuant to the Public Sector Financial Accounting and Reporting Guidelines, the university classifies as finance leases situations where the leased assets cannot be easily substituted with another asset.
+Pursuant to the Public Sector Financial Accounting and Reporting Guidelines, the university shall also classify as finance leases situations in which the leased assets cannot be easily substituted with another asset.

-6.6.4 Derivative financial instruments are initially recognised at fair value on the date a derivative contract is entered into.
-After initial recognition the derivative financial instruments shall be revalued at the end of the financial year to fair value at that moment.
-Derivatives with positive fair value are classified as financial assets, derivatives with negative fair value are classified as financial liabilities.
-Gains or losses arising from a change in the fair value shall be recognised in the income statement of the reporting period.
+6.6.4 Derivative financial instruments shall be initially recognised at fair value on the date the derivative contract is entered into.
+After initial recognition, derivative financial instruments shall be measured at fair value at the end of each financial year.
+Derivatives with a positive fair value shall be classified as financial assets, and derivatives with a negative fair value shall be classified as financial liabilities.
+Gains or losses arising from changes in fair value shall be recognised in the statement of financial performance of the reporting period.

 7. NET ASSETS